ArunaStorage/documentation/docs/get_started/basic_usage/01_Get-Storage-Access.md

 === ":simple-python: Python"

-    To use the Python API library in your Python project you have to install the PyPI package: `pip install Aruna-Python-API`.
+    To use the Python API library in your Python project you have to install the [PyPI package](https://pypi.org/project/Aruna-Python-API/){:target="_blank"}: `pip install Aruna-Python-API`.

     !!! note